4teamwork/ftw.candlestick/README.rst

 Introduction
 ============

-The name **candlestick** comes from the early times when the telephone has been invented.
+The name **candlestick** comes from the times when the telephone had just been invented.
-One of the first model of a telephone was a stick which has been placed on table where the speaker had to talk into.
+One of the first models of a telephone was a stick which was placed on a table where the speaker could talk into it.

 .. image:: docs/candlestick.jpg

-This module provides a javascript library for automatically generate phone links.
+This module provides a javascript library to automatically generate phone links.
 A treeWalker walks through the whole DOM and collects all :code:`textNodes`.
 If a node matches a phone number the number will be replaced with a :code:`<a href="tel:phonenumber">Your phonenumber</a>` link.
-Existing links or inputfields are not affected.
+Existing links or input fields are not affected.

-By default the `candlestick.integration.js` is being loaded which converts all phone numbers in the `body` initially.
+By default the `candlestick.integration.js` is loaded which converts all phone numbers in the `body`.

 .. contents:: Table of Contents